Lilbuub/shellscript/README.md

-# shellscript
+# estudos_python
-Introducao ao shell script
+Introducao a Python